The Snow Leopard

 Fortunately, global awareness has led to very effective conservation programs.
 And from this year we can say that the Snow Leopard is no longer a serious threat of extinction.
 But has returned to the vulnerable animal area.
 We remember include races whose number of specimens is between 2500 and 10000.

-Once again, unfortunately, we have to point out that the greatest danger to wildlife of any dimension is the man.
+Once again, unfortunately, we have to point out that the greatest danger to the wildlife of any dimension is the man.
 We hope in the future more and more people realize the importance of the conservation.
 And the importance of endangered species.

 This to allow the biodiversity of which too few people have understood the importance at the global level.